Joseph J. Solomon Jr.

 encourage the formation of private capital investment in small business by

-federally licensed investment companies.
+federally licensed investment companies

-During the 2018 session, he sponsored a law to allow existing sexual education
+sponsored a law to allow existing sexual education curriculum to incorporate

-evidence-based programs on the law and
+age-appropriate elements of effective and evidence-based programs on the law

 meaning of consent in the context of existing family life courses.